Herculaneum, Missouri: Origins

-Brief history
+History

 In 1798, Moses Austin, a settler from Connecticut, obtained a Spanish land grant of one square league (approximately 3 square miles) of land after learning of the richness of the area's rich mineral deposits.
 After bringing in equipment and workmen from Virginia, he began mining and smelting lead despite frequent problems with the neighboring Osage tribe.
 In 1808, Austin and Samuel Hammond laid out a town at the mouth of Joachim Creek.
 The purpose of the new town was to serve as a shipping point for the lead smelted at mines in Jefferson and Washington Counties.
 It is believed the town was named by Austin, who called it Herculaneum because the limestone strata were so eroded that they resembled seats in the amphitheater of the ancient Roman city of Herculaneum buried by Mt.
 Vesuvius in 79 A.D.

 The first post office in Jefferson County was at Herculaneum, established soon after the town was laid out, and it remained the only post office in the county for nearly thirty years.

 By 1813, three shot towers had been constructed on the bluffs.
 These were designed for the production of shot balls by dropping molten lead through copper sieves.
 The balls were then caught in a water basin and taken to an adjoining building, to be turned through cylinders to round and smooth the pellets for use as projectiles in firearms.

 On December 8, 1818, Jefferson County, along with seven other counties, was formed from parts of Saint Louis and Ste.
 Genevieve Counties by an Act of the Territory by the Missouri Territorial Legislature.
 In 1819, Herculaneum was named as the county seat.

 At this time Herculaneum was described as a town having between thirty and forty homes, three stores, a post office, a jail, a court building, and a school.
 Herculaneum's fortunes declined when the county seat was relocated to Hillsboro in 1839 and when the St. Louis, Iron Mountain and Southern Railway bypassed the town in the early 1850s.
 The community experienced a revival starting in 1887 when the St. Joseph Lead Company chose Herculaneum as a lead smelting site, and the Mississippi River & Bonne Terre Railroad ran track into town.